hurlycabalan/Soc-Investigation/TL-Series/TL-02-End Point-Driven Lateral Movement/README.md

+> ⚠️ **CONSTRUCTED SCENARIO** — Sentinel Training Lab data expired June 3, 2026 before this lab session could be executed.
+All KQL queries, MITRE mappings, and investigation logic are based on the documented run sheet.
+No live screenshots available.
+This is consistent with the rest of the TL series (TL-01 through TL-04) which were also constructed due to schema/data availability constraints.

+---
 # TL-02 Run Sheet — Endpoint-Driven Lateral Movement
 **Pivot: CrowdStrike → PaloAlto (Forward) | NO Identity Pivot**
 **Tables: CrowdStrikeDetections, CrowdStrikeAlerts, CommonSecurityLog (PaloAlto)**